Baptistemontan/leptos_i18n/docs/book/src/declare/02_interpolation.md

 ## Names

-Just like keys, names of variable/components must be valid Rust identifier, apart from `-` which will be converted to `_`
+Just like keys, names of variable/components can be anything as long as it is a valid Rust identifier, apart from `-` which will be converted to `_`.